 The Global Hunger Index, GHI, is a statistical tool for collecting data on famine in the world and malnutrition in various countries.

-Read the full report and synposis of the 2023 Global Hunger Index.
+Read the full report and synopsis of the 2024 Global Hunger Index.

 The Index has been adopted and developed by the International Food Policy Research Institute (IFPRI) which published it for the first time in 2006.
-The German NGO Welthungerhilfe and the Irish Concern Worldwide, European partners in the Alliance2015 network, collaborate in the annual production.
+The German NGO Welthungerhilfe and the Irish Concern Worldwide, European partners in the Alliance2015 network, collaborate in the annual production, and, from this year, together with IFHV – Institute for International Law of Peace and Armed Conflict.
 Since 2008, the Italian edition is curated by Cesvi.

 The Index classifies countries on a scale of 100 points, where 0 represents the best possible value (absence of hunger) and 100 the worst.
 The higher the value the worse is the state of nutrition of a country.
 Values below 9.9 show a very low incidence of hunger, while from 10 to 19.9 the value is moderate.
 Values from 20 to 34.9 show up a serious situation of hunger, while values from 35 to 49.9 the situation are alarming.
 Above 50 the problem of hunger is to be considered extremely alarming.